TEDxAuckland/tedx-auckland-site/src/collections/_events/tedxauckland-2014.md

   links:
     -
 event_listing:
-  is_highlighted: true
+  is_highlighted: false
-  description: "Lorem ipsum dolor sit amet"
+  description: 'TEDxAkl AUG 2014: Aotea Centre'
-  image: /uploads/default-speaker-photo.jpg
+  image: /uploads/0h2a1392-1.jpg
 ---
 TEDxAuckland 2014 took place at the Aotea Centre on Saturday 16th August. *Ascending* was the overriding theme for TEDxAuckland 2014.
 The day was packed with over 16 speakers, musical acts and an after party.